fajao/fajao.github.io/_posts/2022-06-04-oscp_review.md

 ## Exam Tips

 * **Take breaks**, do not underestimate the power of a short 10 minute break.
-* Prepare your methodology.
+* **Prepare your methodology**.
 For the AD set, the mock exams are a good practice and for the stand-alones go with the PGP boxes.
 I developed my cheat sheet from [0xBEN structure][3]{:target="_blank"}.
-* Treat the mock exams like a real exam attempt.
+* **Treat the mock exams like a real exam attempt**.
 With it, not only will you train your time management but you’ll also have the report format ready for when you go for the real thing.
-* Take snapshots from your kali machine.
+* **Take snapshots of your kali machine**.
 The last thing you want is having to install a fresh Kali VM in the middle of the exam, without the tools you’re used to.
-* Use and abuse ligolo and netexec.
+* Use and abuse **ligolo and netexec**.

 ## Conclusion